What is SNMP?

 SNMP originated in the 1980s at the time when organizational networks were growing in both size and complexity.
 Today, it is one of the most widely accepted protocols for network monitoring.
-Here’s a quick summary of what it does, how SNMP works, and why it matters to network professionals.
+Here’s a quick summary of how SNMP works and why it matters to network professionals.

 All day, traffic is ebbing and flowing across your network as users conduct transfers, browse, perform downloads, and more.
 SNMP talks to your network to find out information related to this network device activity: for example, bytes, packets, and errors transmitted and received on a router, connection speed between devices, or the number of hits a web server receives.